 Diligence, Remediation and Training

-Western Digital constantly monitors its operations and supply chain for risks relating to slavery and human trafficking and takes swift action to remediate any issues found.
+Western Digital constantly monitors our operations and supply chain for risks relating to slavery and human trafficking and takes swift action to remediate any issues found.
 Our factories generating finished goods have been audited biennially by the RBA for many years, and these thorough reviews of our facilities and practices help us maintain high standards for protecting our employees.
-We hold all our factories to those same standards, and we are now preparing to expand the RBA audits to our component factories as well.
 For our manufacturing locations (finished goods and component) we have site Human Resource professionals who are well versed in labor issues particular to their region who are charged with monitoring our workplaces for potential issues.

-Our periodic enterprise-wide risk assessments specifically cover forced and child labor.
+We conduct human rights impact assessments from time to time, consistent with the UN Guiding Principles on Business and Human Rights, to evaluate and address potential human rights impacts of our business.
+In addition, our periodic enterprise-wide risk assessments specifically cover forced and child labor.
 Those assessments consider risks associated with the types of operations we have and the locations in which they are located, amongst other factors.
 They help us ensure our practices are aligned with our deep commitment to protect the rights of our workforce and create a positive and safe working environment for everyone.
 We have internal processes to manage any human rights or labor-related risks discovered through risk assessments or audits by developing targeted corrective action plans and tracking our progress against them.
 Through these assessments and our collaboration with industry experts, we have identified Malaysia, Thailand and China as particularly susceptible to labor issues, so we closely monitor these locations.
-Similarly, we have worked with our supply chain to map where their labor sources come from and give suppliers located in Malaysia and Thailand enhanced attention and scrutiny since they have been identified as using foreign workers.
+Similarly, we have worked with our supply chain to map their labor sources and we give suppliers located in Malaysia and Thailand enhanced attention and scrutiny since they have been identified as using foreign workers.

 We regularly audit our supply chain, through our partnership with the RBA and, in some instances, using our own staff.
 Suppliers are required to perform periodic self-assessments, and some are required to undergo independent RBA audits.
 Specifically, those suppliers that comprise 90% of our purchases, strategic partners and single-sourced suppliers all receive a biannual audit following RBA’s Validated Assessment Program, through qualified third party auditors selected by the RBA.
 Suppliers must give Western Digital access to their completed self-assessment questionnaires (SAQs), as well as any completed RBA audit reports.
 We also engage with and conduct periodic audits of labor brokers, as well as providers of on-site services, such as cafeteria, janitorial cleaning, and security.